alv31415/notes/README.md

 <h1> My Notes</h1>

-These are my notes for some of my courses at the University of Edinburgh.
+These are my notes for some of my courses at the University of Edinburgh & the University of Oxford.

 Clicking on the course name takes you to the GitHub repository folder on which **all** the notes for the corresponding course can be found.

 Clicking on the arrow (▸) next to the course name will provide links to access each of the individual chapters for the course.

+<h2> University of Edinburgh </h2>

 <h3> Year 2 </h3>